lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 #### Bond claim block on unresolved slashing

-> This feature is applicable to both CMv2 and CSM.
+> This feature applies to both CMv2 and CSM.

 One of the non-ValMart-related changes is the introduction of a bond claim block on unresolved slashing events.
 This mechanism ensures that Node Operators cannot immediately claim their bond if there is an ongoing slashing process, even if they exit other non-slashed validators, providing additional security and accountability within the protocol.